 Sure!
 We really like talking in person with people, so send us an invitation and we’ll see if we can make it.

 Yep!
 Read Henry's article The Secret to Making Good Content.
 And watch these videos:

 It depends.
-If you’re looking to license the videos, please email us.
+If you’re looking to license the videos, please fill out this form.
 We generally allow non-commercial, freely available, educational use by non-profits.
 That is, if you want to use our videos (1) for educational purposes, (2) your organization is a 501c3 non-profit (or equivalent), (3) no money or financial transaction is required for people to be able to see the video and no ads are shown alongside the video nor is any other revenue being made off of its use in any way, and (4) you do no editing, other than dubbed translations, nor do you add other promotional material (ads, promotions, sponsorships, announcements, etc) to the video, then we will probably be happy to let you use the video for free.
-Either way, please get in touch via email.
+Either way, please fill out this form (and if for some reason the form doesn’t exist any more, get in touch via email but please don’t fill out BOTH the form and send an email - overwhelming us makes us less likely to reply).
 This FAQ does NOT constitute permission to use any of our videos.